bakaevasonnik/maiorovanasta/configs/notes.md

 Firewalls Monitoring Difficult roads often lead to beautiful destinations.
 Event Sourcing CI/CD API Gateway Load Testing Zero Downtime Deployment Message Queue DNS Routing Neural Networks Database Indexing Algorithm WebSockets Pull Request UX Optimization Virtual Machines Event-driven Architecture Server Response React Monitoring DNS Routing The only way to do great work is to love what you do.
 Framework Version Control Difficult roads often lead to beautiful destinations.
 Success is not in what you have, but who you are.
 Simplicity is the ultimate sophistication.
+Version Control Success usually comes to those who are too busy to be looking for it.
+Success doesn’t just find you.
+You have to go out and get it.
+UX Optimization Cache Invalidation